 Halifax Peninsula Core Streets Review

-The Halifax Peninsula has the highest concentration of people, employment, and services in Nova Scotia.
+The Halifax Peninsula has the highest concentration of people, jobs, and services in Nova Scotia.
 With only five ways on and off the peninsula, it is one of the most congested areas in the province.

 A network-level review of the core streets on the Halifax Peninsula, as well as the access on and off, will identify opportunities to improve travel.
+Recommendations could include reconfiguring the directional flow of key streets, reallocation of space within the right-of-way, or prioritization of specific transportation modes.

 the Macdonald Bridge and North End Halifax as seen from Citadel Hill on a sunny day.